Hall v. Hall: Background

-Samuel Hall had been serving as his mother Ethylene Hall's caretaker and legal adviser in association with his legal firm.
+Samuel Hall had been serving as his mother Ethyln Hall's caretaker and legal adviser in association with his legal firm.
 After a falling out with Samuel, Ethyln transferred her property into a trust that was managed by her daughter, Elsa Hall.
-The trust filed a lawsuit in 2011 against Samuel, claiming he has misappropriated over one million dollars of Ethylene's property.
+The trust filed a lawsuit in 2011 against Samuel, claiming he has misappropriated over one million dollars of Ethlyn’s property.
 While this case was ongoing, Ethyln died (d.
 May 5, 2012), and Elsa became the plaintiff in this case related to the trust.
 Samuel filed a counter suit against Elsa as an individual, claiming she had undue influence on Ethyln's testimony during the trust case trial.

 The District Court of the Virgin Islands opted to consolidate the cases under Federal Rule of Civil Procedure 42(a).
 The jury found against Elsa in both cases in separate judgements in early 2015.
 Within the month following the decision, Elsa requested a new trial in the individual case within the District Court, and on the following day submitted her appeal for the trust case to the Court of Appeals for the Third Circuit.
 Samuel argued that because of Elsa's request for a new trial, the individual case had not been resolved, and thus she could not appeal the trust case.
 The Third Circuit opted to put Elsa's appeal on hold until the District Court considered the request for a new trial, which it ended up granting about year later in March 2016.
 At this point, the Third Circuit decided to go ahead and hear Elsa's appeal, which including hearing oral arguments in late 2016.
 By February 2017, the Third Circuit dismissed Elsa's appeal on lack of jurisdiction due to the ongoing actions for the individual case in the District Court.